The Best Mushroom Growing Kits and Logs

 Chicken of the Woods Mushroom Plugs

 Try chicken of the woods mushrooms for a fresh, fun twist on meatless meals.
 They’re also super colorful!
 The plugs need to be hammered into logs and grown outdoors, so this is not a good choice if you don’t have a yard.
-Shopping for a plant lover?
-We found the best plant gifts to give and receive.

 Back to the Roots Organic Mushroom Growing Kit

 This mushroom kit is organic and non-gmo—and you can grow it straight from its cardboard package.
 To grow pearl oyster mushrooms, simply open the box and spray with water.
 You should expect to have edible mushrooms in about 10 days.
 Each crop produces three to four servings of mushrooms, and each box can grow up two crops.
-Check out our favorite gardening gift for kids.

 Shiitake Mushroom Log